-Our six labs house state-of-the-art equipment and are directed by world-class faculty researchers.
-In addition to our own facilities, researchers have access to UK’s core facilities.
+The College of Health Sciences laboratories house state-of-the-art equipment and are directed by world-class faculty researchers.
+In addition to our own facilities, researchers have access to UK’s comprehensive core facilities.

 Our scholars cultivate an environment that embraces discovery through rigorous research in the laboratory, the classroom, the clinic, and the community.

 A collaborative team that advocates to empower communities impacted by disability.

 Former UK faculty Elaine and Myron Jacobson created a successful business using the research findings from their work at UK.
 With their success as inspiration, we created a program to promote entrepreneurship among faculty and staff.